kevincastejon/com.caskev.grid-toolkit/README.md

 *Note that a DijkstraMap object inherits from all the methods and properties of a DirectionMap object.*

-A Dijkstra will hold both direction and distance data between a target tile and all the tiles that are accessible to this target.
+A DijkstraMap holds both direction and distance data between a target tile and all the tiles that are accessible to this target.
 Once generated, this object can contain all the paths and distance data that you need (ie: a tower defense game with a village core where all enemies run to, or a strategy game in which you would display the distance cost of the movement by hovering tiles with the cursor) and then use the paths with almost no performance cost.
 There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.